Gluten-Free Simnel Cake (Easter Bundt Cake)

 - Add the eggs, one at a time, followed by the vanilla extract.

-- Sift the flours in a separate mixing bowl with the almonds, baking powder, bicarbonate of soda, mixed spice, cinnamon, nutmeg and salt.
+- Sift the flours in a separate mixing bowl with the almond flour, baking powder, bicarbonate of soda, mixed spice, cinnamon, nutmeg and salt.

 - Add the flour mixture into the rest of the batter, alternately with the buttermilk, one third at a time until just combined.